pryv/lib-js/components/pryv-cmc/README.md

 const relationships = await cmc.listAcceptedRelationships(conn, { appCode: 'my-app' });
 // relationships = RelationshipRecord[]

-// Respond to a scope-update request from the provider: await cmc.acceptScopeUpdate(conn, scopeRequestEventId);
+// Respond to a scope-update request from the provider.
+The id is the
+// request's id on YOUR account (the provider gets it as remoteScopeRequestEventId). const granted = await cmc.acceptScopeUpdate(conn, scopeRequestEventId);
+// granted = { updateAcceptEventId, dataGrantAccessId, newPermissions, status, peerNotified }
+// Resolves only once the server APPLIED the request's permissions to the grant;
+// throws CmcError otherwise (err.id: 'cmc-scope-request-not-found', ...,
+// or 'cmc-scope-update-not-applied' against a server that does not apply them).
-await cmc.refuseScopeUpdate(conn, scopeRequestEventId, { reason: { en: 'no thanks' } });
+// peerNotified: false = the grant changed but the provider could not be told yet. await cmc.refuseScopeUpdate(conn, scopeRequestEventId, { reason: { en: 'no thanks' } });
 ```